felixZmn/feedBox/README.md

 # Features

 Currently, the application is in an non-production state.
-The following features are planned:
+The following tasks are planned or in progress:

 - [ ] Add, edit and delete feeds
-- [ ] Colored folders
+- [x] Colored folders
-- [ ] Dark mode
+- [x] Dark mode
 - [ ] mobile view
 - [ ] helm chart
+- [x] import ompl files
-- [ ] import and export of opml files
+- [ ] export ompl files
 - [ ] automatic periodic refresh in background
+- [ ] while deleting a folder, move all contained feeds to "Uncategorized" instead of deleting them
+- [ ] background refresh of feeds

 # Deployment